Wil-silver44/P5-Longest-Common-Subsequence/README.md

-# Project 5 - Longest Common Subsequence
+# Project - Longest Common Subsequence
 ## Background

-As discussed in class, the longest common subsequence (LCS) problem is a common problem that arises (e.g.) in computational biology.
+The longest common subsequence (LCS) problem is a common problem that arises (e.g.) in computational biology.
 *Given two sequences of numbers, letters, genes, etc., x[1..m] and y[1..n], find a longest subsequence that is common to both of them.*
 Usually no single, unique answer, but rather several possible answers exist.
 As we know, the brute force algorithm is **O(n*2m)** whereas the dynamic programming version is **O(m*n).** However, as we also know, the basic dynamic programming solution requires **O(2*n*m)** space.